nuke-haus/mapnuke/README.md

 It's a bit complex so i'll try to describe what the values for each terrain type do:

 * __Cull Chance__ - A value between 0 and 1.
 Higher values will result in less sprite density on the province.
-Try using 0 and 0.99 if you want to see the difference it makes.
+Try generating a map using a value of 0 and then with a value of 0.99 if you want to see the difference it makes.

 * __Province Edge Threshold__ - How close to the edge of the province can sprites be?
 This helps stop sprites from overlapping.